Frequently Asked Questions

 Are there other bookshops in Michigan that you recommend?

-The 2009 edition of our bookseller directory, published by the Mid-Michigan Antiquarian Book Dealers Association, is now available.
+The 2015 edition of our bookseller directory, published by the Mid-Michigan Antiquarian Book Dealers Association, is now available.
 This directory lists Michigan dealers specializing in out-of-print, used and rare books.
-Their primary stock consists of old hardback books—many dealers carry remainders, paperbacks, magazines, sheet music, prints or ephemera.
-Seven Michigan book binders are listed at the end of the directory.
+Their primary stock generally consists of old hardback books—many dealers carry remainders, paperbacks, magazines, sheet music, prints or ephemera.
+Several Michigan book binders are listed at the end of the directory.

-For ease of reference, dealers and book binders are classified and listed geographically.
+For ease of reference, dealers and book binders are listed geographically.
 Maps indicate approximate regional locations, and an alphabetical index is provided at the end of the directory.

 You may obtain a copy free of charge by sending a business-size self-addressed stamped envelope to this address: